chrischizinski/chrischizinski.github.com/_posts/2014-04-04-igraph-ggplotll.md

 {% endhighlight %}

-Load the igraph library and run through the first few steps
+Load the *igraph* library and run through the first few steps of generating the network

 {% highlight r %}